aglerj/TelemetryTool2CSV/README.md

 Your SIEM configured to ingest the syslog data we're sending.
 For example, listen on port 9997, and send those events into index=cyberark .
 It depends on how your SIEM environment is configured.

 Step 1: Download the CyberArk Telemetry tool
 - Download, extract and run Install the CyberArk Telemetry Tool to the default path on your utility server.
+When installing, do not provide a CyberArk key etc related to the Telemetry install.

 Step 2: Update the config.json file under ConfigFiles
 - Adjust the config.json file's outputAdapters section to only have the jsonfileoutputadapter like shown below.
 Or, download the config.json file from my github repo (https://github.com/aglerj/TelemetryTool2CSV/blob/main/config.json), and replace the existing one the Telemetry tool creates.